New York, NYC, USA

 Read more NYC inspiration: 25 best bars on the Lower East Side!

-Read more NYC recommendations: Our guide to visiting the famous floating island in NYC
+Read more NYC recommendations: Our guide to visiting the famous Little island in NYC

 Sakaya

-Next on our list of places to eat in Little Tokyo in NYC, it’s Sakaya.
+Next on my list of places to eat in Little Tokyo in NYC, it’s Sakaya.
 Ok, so sake is an acquired taste and isn’t for everyone.

 However, if you’re looking to try an authentic Japanese rice wine, then head on down to Sakaya on 324 East 9th Street for a sip.

-Next on our list of restaurants to try in Little Tokyo, it’s Oh!
+Next on my list of restaurants to try in Little Tokyo, it’s Oh!
 Yakitori Taisho.
 They do the traditional home-style Japanese cooking so well.

 This place is pretty hip and you’ll find quite a cool crowd inside, especially as the night goes on.